VUZhuangweiKang/riaps-timesync/README.md

 The following time synchronization roles are supported:

  - **gps-master**: the node is synchornized to GPS (using the ChronoCape board) and acts as a PTP master on the local network.
 If the GPS signal is not present (or not reliable), the node falls back to NTP-based timesync (but still acts as a PTP master).
-Needs ChoronCape board and/or internet access.
+Needs ChronoCape board and/or internet access.

- - **ntp-master**: the node is synchornized to NTP and acts as a PTP master on the local network.
+ - **ntp-master**: the node is synchronized to NTP and acts as a PTP master on the local network.
 Needs internet access.

  - **slave**: the node is forced to use PTP in slave mode.
 Needs a PTP master on the local network.